joshua-gould/aicspylibczi/README.md

 ## Licenses & Acknowledgements

-This project however was created from a fork of pylibczi as explained above in the history section and Paul Watkins is a developer on our repo as well.
+This project was created from a fork of pylibczi as explained above in the history section and Paul Watkins is a developer on our repo as well.
 Pylibczi, from the [Center of Advanced European Studies And Research](https://www.caesar.de/en/about-caesar/) and the core dependency libCZI, are covered by the GPLv3 license.